singhkpratham/geocompr/05-geometry-operations.md

 Raster extraction is the process of identifying and returning the values associated with a 'target' raster at specific locations, based on a (typically vector) geographic 'selector' object.
 The results depend on the type of selector used (points, lines or polygons) and arguments passed to the `raster::extract()` function, which we use to demonstrate raster extraction.
-The reverse of raster extraction --- assigning raster cell values based on vector objects --- is rasterization, described in section \@ref(rasterization).
+The reverse of raster extraction --- assigning raster cell values based on vector objects --- is rasterization, described in Section \@ref(rasterization).

 The simplest example is extracting the value of a raster cell at specific **points**.
 For this purpose we will use `zion_points`, which contain a sample of 30 locations within the Zion National Park (Figure \@ref(fig:pointextr)).